You may already be set to do this. If not, this will take a bit of planning on your part. Here are some tips to consider.

 Seasoned Wood

 The moisture content of wood affects efficiency.
 Make sure to use properly seasoned firewood for optimal burning.
-If you are seasoning it yourself, make sure you have the proper wood harvesting knowledge, skill, and tools including a wood saw or chainsaw, gridiron, trivet, and spit.
+If you are seasoning it yourself, make sure you have the proper wood harvesting knowledge, skill, and tools including a wood saw or chainsaw, and the correct method of splitting, stacking, and covering the wood to allow proper air circulation.
 If not, you'll have to buy it pre-seasoned and ready to go.

 Storage